 Director, Movement Disorders Fellowship Program

-I am a board-certified neurologist with subspecialty expertise in movement disorders.
-I provide treatment and care for patients with Parkinson’s disease, Parkinson plus syndromes, Lewy Body disease, Huntington’s disease, dystonia, Tourette, tics, chorea, ataxia, Restless leg syndrome, myoclonus, drug-induced movement disorders, Essential Tremor, and tremor.
-In addition, I perform botulinum toxin injections for neurological disorders and has expertise in deep brain stimulation for movement disorders.
-I have particular research interests in genetic and clinical causes of ataxia as well as Huntington’s disease.
-I currently see patients at UCHealth at the Anschutz Medical Campus in Aurora, the Denver VA Medical Center, and is working to develop the movement disorders telehealth network through UCHealth.
+I am a board-certified neurologist with subspeciality expertise in movement disorders.
+I provide treatment and care for patients with Parkinson’s disease, Parkinson plus syndromes, Lewy Body disease, Huntington’s disease, dystonia, Tourette, tics, chorea, ataxia, Restless Leg Syndrome, myoclonus, drug-induced movement disorders, Essential Tremor, and tremor.
+In addtion, I perform botulinum toxin injections for neurological disorders and have expertise in deep brain stimulation for movement disorders.
+I have particular research interests in genetic and clinical causes of ataxia as well as Huntington’s Disease.
+I current see patients at UCHealth University of Colorado Hospital and the VA Medical Center.
+I also see Medicaid patients through a telehealth program.

 Drew Kern, MD, MS, FAAN (he/him/his)